NinaV1812/Doggy-s-progect/README.md

 The app classifies dog's breed based on a picture and shows you other dogs with a similar breed.

 ## How to start the app locally?
-1. Clone the repo.
+1. Clone the repo
-2. Run "npm install".
+2. Run "npm install"
-3. Run "npm run start" or "npm start".
+3. Run "npm run start" or "npm start"

 ## How to use it?

-* push a button on the screen, saying "Press to start";
+* push a button on the screen, saying "Press to start"
-* upload you picture;
+* upload you picture
-* enjoy the preview;
+* enjoy the preview
-* press a button "Classify breed";
+* press a button "Classify breed"
-* see the result;
+* see the result
-* enloy other doggyes!
+* enloy other doggies!

 # How the project was done?